robjwells/robjwells.github.io/posts/2016/10/2016-10-21-namemangler.md

 Normally this is done automatically with a scheduled script, but occasionally that script fails (at a different stage) and it has to be done by hand.
 Now obviously this involves a regular expression, and the page number group (at the start of the internal name, end of the external) is zero-padded so it’s three digits long.

-So, in NameMangler’s advanced renaming syntax that becomes:
+So, in Name Mangler’s advanced renaming syntax that becomes:

     [pad
         "$1"